Cooperative Extension Service

 The Cooperative Extension Service is part of the largest informal education system in the world, connecting Extension programs and land-grant colleges and universities in every U.S. territory and state.

 Whether teaching people how to can salmon, build a house or compost with worms, Extension Service staff have provided research-based, practical education to Alaskans since 1930.
 Extension now offers community outreach and engagement programs in all areas of the state.

-UAF’s outreach role is filled in part by Extension faculty and staff in Anchorage, Bethel, Delta Junction, Fairbanks, Juneau, Kodiak, Nome, Palmer, Sitka and Soldotna, and in affiliate offices with the Tanana Chiefs Conference, Eielson Air Force Base and Thorne Bay.
+UAF’s outreach role is filled in part by Extension faculty and staff in Anchorage, Bethel, Delta Junction, Dillingham, Fairbanks, Juneau, Kodiak, Nome, Palmer, Sitka and Soldotna, and in affiliate offices with the Tanana Chiefs Conference and Eielson Air Force Base.

 Extension has produced hundreds of publications and videos on a variety of topics with practical information that Alaskans can use.
-These are available at district offices or online at http://www.uaf.edu/ces/.
+These are available at district offices or online at the Extension website.